kubemq-io/docs/docs/kubemqctl/queues/kubemqctl_queues_peek.md

 ### Synopsis

-Peek command allows to peak one or many messages from a queue channel without removing them from the queue
+Peek command allows to peek one or many messages from a queue channel without removing them from the queue

 ```
 kubemqctl queues peek [flags]